UkoeHB/bevy_cobweb_ui/src/sickle_ext/WIDGETS.md

 This crate uses a custom widget framework inspired by `sickle_ui`'s theming framework.
 We continue to use `sickle_ui` attributes and `PseudoStates`, and collect them into `DynamicStyles`, but we don't use `Theme<C>` or `C` components.

-Instead, we have a simple interface with two loadables: [`ControlRoot`](bevy_cobweb_ui::prelude::ControlRoot) and [`ControlLabel`](bevy_cobweb_ui::prelude::ControlLabel).
-You add a `ControlRoot` to the root entity of a widget, and `ControlLabels` to sub-entities.
+Instead, we have a simple interface with two loadables: [`ControlRoot`](bevy_cobweb_ui::prelude::ControlRoot) and [`ControlMember`](bevy_cobweb_ui::prelude::ControlMember).
+You add a `ControlRoot` to the root entity of a widget, and `ControlMembers` to sub-entities.
 When those loadables are present in a UI node tree, the `Static`/`Responsive`/`Animated` control loadables will recognize them and adjust their behavior.
-By default, control loadables on an entity with `ControlLabel` will receive interactions from the root entity.
+By default, control loadables on an entity with `ControlMember` will receive interactions from the root entity.
 You can also manually specify the `source` and `target` entities within those loadables.
 Control loadables will respond to `PseudoStates` on the root entity.

 ### Example widget

 Below we showcase the [counter_widget](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/counter_widget) example from the repository (simplified, abbreviated, and annotated).

 First we define a builder for our widget.
-Note that we don't add `ControlRoot` or `ControlLabel` here.
+Note that we don't add `ControlRoot` or `ControlMember` here.
 Those are added in the spec file (shown below).

 ```rust
 #[derive(Default)]